cedaro/better-internal-link-search/readme.txt

 == Description ==

-Better Internal Link Search improves the default internal link searching feature in a number of ways, making it faster and easier to find the content you want to link to.
+Better Internal Link Search improves the default internal link searching feature in a number of ways, making it faster and easier to find the content you want to link up.

 The most basic feature limits results to posts and pages that contain your search term in the title, rather than returning every post that contains the term in the title *or content field* -- this greatly reduces the number of results on sites with a lot of content and should improve accuracy.